 The Bachelor of Music Composition (B.M.) degree at UofL is a four--year program of study designed to develop a high level of expertise in music composition and related skills.
 In addition, the program encourages and promotes the development of each student's individual compositional "voice" or personality.

-Although each student must play or sing a performance audition for the School of Music, composition majors also audition by submitting a portfolio.
-The composition portfolio is one of the primary tools for evaluating financial support.
-The portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
+In addition to the general School of Music admission process linked above (which includes a performance audition), COMPOSITION MAJORS ALSO AUDITION BY SUBMITTING A PORTFOLIO OF ORIGINAL COMPOSITIONS: Your portfolio should contain three or four samples of original compositions, along with recordings for the same works, if possible.
 Evidence of experience using various instrumental and/or vocal combinations is helpful.
 Submit your most advanced and sophisticated work.
 If you have any questions about what to submit in the portfolio, feel free to ask questions before submitting.

 There are two ways to submit your portfolio.

 1) PREFERRED METHOD: Prepare a digital cloud-box, such as DropBox, OneDrive, or Google Drive and upload pdf scores and audio files to that.
 When you have finished all uploads, send the link to Ms. Laura Angermeier.
 Don’t send the link until you are sure that your portfolio is complete.

 2) OPTIONAL METHOD: Prepare bound, double-sided paper scores and an audio CD.
 Mail these directly to Ms. Laura Angermeier, Admissions Counselor, School of Music , University of Louisville, Louisville, KY 40292.